Weekly Municipal Bond CEF Trades

 Active followers have taken note of the 'Weekly Review' series and it would only be appropriate to complement these articles with a follow-up, like this one, whose goal is to highlight the funds of interest to us.

-Over the past week, the price of the main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB) reached its one-year bottom.
-It finished the week at $108.17, the lowest level since March 2017.
+Over the week when the 10-year Treasury yield has hit the 3% level, the price of the main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB) did not manage to recover itself and continued its one-year bottom trading.
+It finished the Friday session at $107.91, the lowest level since March 2017.

-Based on the current market conditions, the period is favorable for expansion of the "Long" positions and it is getting even more difficult to find a statistical reason to include "Short" candidates to our portfolio.
-The prices in the sector may go down in the next months, but for a long-term investor, the present Discounts may be an opportunity.
+Based on the current market conditions, we consider as a preferred option to find potential "Buy" candidates.
+Currently, the Munis provide us with strong statistical and fundamental reasons to review them as potential additions to our portfolio.

+Flipping the coin, the low price of the iShares National AMT-Free Muni Bond ETF (MUB) and the expectations of increasing yields left less room for potential "Sell" candidates among the funds.

 Source: CEFConnect.com, Nuveen CA AMTFree Qlty Muni In (NKX)